helpscout/hsds-react/docs/contributing/storybook.md

 ## Directory

-All of Blue's stories are located under `src/stories/`:
+All of HSDS's stories are located under `src/stories/`:

 ```
-blue/
+hsds-react/
   └── stories/
 ```

 They are manually imported and rendered with the main `index.js` file:

-All of Blue's stories are located under `src/stories/`:
+All of HSDS's stories are located under `src/stories/`:

 ```
-blue/
+hsds-react/
   └── stories/
       └── index.js
 ```